cappuccino/cappuccino.org/source/learn/simple-tableview.html.markdown

         CPMutableArray      _names;
     }

-Our dataSource will be CPMutableArray:
+Tables need a data source from which to read its row data.
+In this case we'll store that data in a mutable array:

     :::objj
     - (id)init
     {
-        if (self = [super init]);
+        if (self = [super init])
         {
-            _names = [[CPMutableArray alloc] initWithObjects:"Alpha", "Beta", "Charlie", "Delta"];
+            _names = @["Alpha", "Beta", "Charlie", "Delta"];
         }
         return self;
     }

-As we wouldn't like a full screen application, do the following change in `awakeFromCib` method:
+Let's make a windowed application for this tutorial, by setting `setFullPlatformWindow:NO` in the `awakeFromCib` method:

     :::objj
     - (void)awakeFromCib
     {
-        // This is called when the cib is done loading.
-        // You can implement this method on any object instantiated from a Cib.
-        // It's a useful hook for setting up current UI values, and other things.

-        // In this case, we want the window from Cib to become our full browser window [theWindow setFullPlatformWindow:NO];
+        [theWindow setFullPlatformWindow:NO];
     }

-To present data in a CPTableView we need to define the number of rows and the data in each row as written in [CPTableView API](http://www.cappuccino-project.org/learn/documentation/interface_c_p_table_view.html):
+`CPTableView` uses a core concept in Cappuccino which you will see implemented in many different settings: a data source.
+The data source should at a minimum be able to let the table view know how many rows of data there are and what each row is.

+This is what the [CPTableView API docs](http://www.cappuccino-project.org/learn/documentation/interface_c_p_table_view.html) have to say about it:
-> CPTableView object displays record-oriented data in a table and allows the user to edit values and resize and rearrange columns.
-A CPTableView requires you to either set a data source which implements `numberOfRowsInTableView:` and `tableView:objectValueForTableColumn:row:` , or alternatively to provide data through Key Value Bindings.
+> ... displays record-oriented data in a table and allows the user to edit values and resize and rearrange columns.
+A `CPTableView` requires you to either set a data source which implements `numberOfRowsInTableView:` and `tableView:objectValueForTableColumn:row:` , or alternatively to provide data through Key Value Bindings.

-We are defining the number of rows of CPTableView, which is equivalent to the number of elements in our array.
+In our case the number of rows in the table view is equivalent to the number of elements in our array.
+We are going to make the app controller our data source, so let's add this method to `AppController.j`:

     :::objj
     - (int)numberOfRowsInTableView:(CPTableView)aTableView